Kwegu people: Genetic Evidence

 The above ethnographic accounts show the history of contact between Nilo-Saharan and Afro-Asiatic language families in the Lower Omo Valley of southwest Ethiopia.
 The genetic evidence, however, shows that Nilo-Saharan speakers in southwest Ethiopia are genetically closer related to Bantu and Nilotic speakers than to the Afro-Asiatic speakers to their northeast.
 Still, the existing genetic evidence reflects the recent intermixing of Nilo-Saharan speakers with other Ethiopians.
 Except for the Nilo-Saharan speaking Kwegu (approximately 1500 years ago) and Me'en (>1400 years ago), the inferred admixture occurrences in groups with ancestry linked to Bantu and Nilotic speakers are dated to <1100 years ago.

 Social Organization

 Clan and Territorial Organization

-The Kwegu have seven major clans: Garshma, Woreba, Mersha, Shamargo, Arkolqogogo, Doyo and Baada and five local groups that make the Kwegu: the Baada, Duuyu, Adara, Woreba, and Dukule.
+The Kwegu have seven major clans: Garshma, Worba, Mersha, Shamargo, Arkol, Dhoyo and Baada and five local groups that make the Kwegu: the Baada, Duuyu, Adara, Woreba, and Dukule.
 Their settlement is distributed in the riverine forest to the west of the Omo River.
 Four to seven families cluster in the tiny hamlets, but they form larger groups during conflict times in order to defend themselves against possible attacks by their enemies.

 Marriage

-In terms of marriage, the Kwegu practice both clan endogamy and exogamy.
+In terms of marriage, the Kwegu practice clan exogamy.
 Arranged marriage is preferred, but it is often based on the preference of a man and a woman.
 The involvement of parents from both groom and bride families comes after the couple has agreed to marry.
 An abduction is an unacceptable form of marriage among the Kwegu.